The Only Safe Email is Text-Only Email - Slashdot

 We need the default on all email stuff to be text only for our own protection as well as the general health of cyberspace.

-Oh the irony (Score:4, Insightful)
+Oh the irony (Score:5, Insightful)

 So we should go back to Text-Only email for security reasons, and more information can be found in this totally safe PDF?